Discover the quirky side of Robin Hood’s Bay

 Go beachcombing, rock-pooling and on clifftop walks at Robin Hood’s Bay, and don’t miss the offbeat attractions and lively food scene that make this atmospheric village unique.

-Dig deep on a fossil-hunting trip or dinosaur footprint walk along coastline that’s straight out of the Jurassic era; Hidden Horizons organise tours.
+Dig deep on a fossil-hunting trip or dinosaur footprint walk along coastline that’s straight out of the Jurassic era; Hidden Horizons organise tours from their shop in town.
 Then set out on the trail of the ‘Baytown’ smugglers, who took rum, silk and treasure through the village’s hideaway alleys and secret tunnels.
 It’s less about crime and more about local brews nowadays: Baytown beers and locally ground coffee from the Baytown Coffee Company add an artisan flavour to your seaside break.

 For something truly unusual, stay the night in The Pigsty, a converted cottage where the local squire really did once keep his pigs, now operated by The Landmark Trust.